 Every non-exempt employee in California is entitled to overtime compensation when they work more than eight hours in a workday, or 40 hours in a workweek.

 And while many salaried employees are exempt employees under California’s white-collar exemption, many are not.
-The legal definition of an exempt employee does not hinge on whether s/he is paid a salary or an hourly wage.3
+The legal definition of an exempt employee does How can I bring an “off the clock” claim against my employer? hinge on whether s/he is paid

 So if you are working more hours without additional pay, you could have an “off the clock” claim against your employer even if you receive a salary.